 Coral Princess Hotel and Dive Resort

-The Coral Princess is a larger, slightly more “resorty” resort on the North end of the island.
+The Coral Princess Hotel and Dive Resort is a Cozumel all-inclusive resort with a larger, full-service feel on the North end of the island.

-With a great on-site dive shop and pier access to board your dive boat each day (these details sometimes change here and there – be sure to review up-to-date diving specifics when you book, just to be on the safe side), the Coral Princess hotel in Cozumel is a really nice resort with a few more amenities, like bicycle rentals and a larger fitness room.
+With a great on-site dive shop and pier access to board your dive boat each day (these details sometimes change here and there – be sure to review up-to-date diving specifics when you book, just to be on the safe side), the Coral Princess hotel in Cozumel is ideal for scuba divers and a really nice resort with a few more amenities, like bicycle rentals and a larger fitness room.

 Its northern hotel zone location makes it a longer boat ride to the start of the Cozumel marine park dive sites, and you’ll need a rental car or cab rides to head into downtown Cozumel for sightseeing, shopping, and incredible bar and restaurant hopping.